distri-place/distri-place/docs/final_report.md

 ## 2.3 Potential Applications / Services Built on This Project

 - As our application implements RAFT in a way that allows for strong consistency and availability and replication among nodes, there are a plethora of different possible uses for different kinds of applications.
-Some examples could be ........
+Our project may benefit for example from multi-raft scaling (more on that on scalability evaluation at #5).
+Our application has a very specific purpose as shared canvas so there are not a direct follow-up that could build onto this.
+However the underlying raft-implementation can be used for example in distributed databases, key-value stores or file management applications.
+So our project is mainly a standalone application.

 # 3. Design Principles